September 1 2018

 In addition, the staff teaches classes, including quilting and beginner sewing, in both the mornings and evenings.

-In honor of its anniversary, the business is having a sale all this month.
-All fabrics are 15 percent off, and a different in-store special is being offered every week.
+In honor of its anniversary, the business is having a sale all this month. purchases are 22 percent off with a few exclusions.

-“We try to provide good customer service,” she said.
+“We do our best to provide good customer service,” she said.

-Six employees help her run the store.
+Four employees help her run the store.
 Most of the staff started out as customers of the business, and Henderson worked with a few of them previously at the public utility company.
+Sew Chic also has two service technicians and repair all brands of machines.

-“The girls that I hire know how to sew,” she said.
+“The ladies I hire know how to sew,” she said.
 “It makes a difference if they can answer the customers’ questions.”

-And if the staff members aren’t able to answer a question, they are always willing to find out.
+If the staff members aren’t able to answer a question, they are always willing to find the answer.
 Sew Chic’s motto is “where friends and creativity meet.”

 “We’ve developed a lot of friends over the years,” Henderson said.

-In addition to local customers, people from Charleston, Maryland, Ohio, Pennsylvania, Michigan and other states regularly stop by Sew Chic.
+In addition to local customers, people from Charleston, Maryland, Ohio, Pennsylvania, Michigan, Canada, Alaska and other states regularly stop by Sew Chic.
 The business’ location right off the interstate is very convenient, Henderson said.
+Sew Chic currently sells on-line from their website, www.sewchic.com.